Smart Contract Languages: a comparative analysis: Comparative analysis

 \paragraph{Randomness}

 Some use cases require randomly-generated values (\eg, in lotteries and other games to choose a winner or to draw a card).
-Although some centralized randomness beacons are available, their use is not considered secure, since dishonest providers can bias their outputs.
+Randomness has also proven effective in mitigating the threats posed by criminal smart contracts~\cite{WangBLLCZ19isci}.
+Although some centralized randomness beacons are available, their use is not considered secure, since dishonest providers can bias their outputs~\cite{BlautMW23icbc2,QianHLWLWZH23tse}.
 A secure alternative is given by \emph{commit-reveal-punish} schemes, which construct random values by combining values independently provided by users.
 To ensure that no one can observe the others' values to craft their own (which would easily lead to attacks), these schemes force users to commit the hashes of the chosen values before revealing them and use collaterals to rule out dishonest users who do not reveal (see \eg the \href{https://github.com/blockchain-unica/smart-contracts-comparison/tree/main/contracts/htlc}{HTLC} use case).
 A drawback of these schemes is that they become quite complex when many users are involved.
 A viable alternative is given by Verifiable Random Functions~\cite{Micali99focs}, a cryptographic primitive that allows users to generate publicly verifiable random values.
 Among the platforms considered here, only Algorand offers this feature natively, by combining a randomness seed beacon and a special opcode to verify the correct generation of values.
+We note that the analysis and formal verification of randomized smart contracts is currently an under-explored research field, with limited tool support~\cite{Mazurek21fc}.